ninja7v/Traffic-Simulator/README.md

 - trucks 🚛
 - Bikes 🏍️

 Each of them have a maximum speed and an acceleration parameter.
 They have a smooth displacement.
-Every Vehicules is initialized with a random road with a random target intersection.
+Every Vehicules is initialized on a random road with a random target intersection.
 Their itinerary is obtained using the Dijkstra algorithm.
+Finally, the vehicles are not Britich, they drive on the right lane.
 ### 💻Optimizer
-⚠️No implemented yet⚠️
+⚠️Not implemented yet⚠️
 #### Approach of the problem
 We are making a real time optimizer to optimize the discrete traffic flow, playing with traffic light having a non constant period.
 Below is a descrition of our approach to the problem.